microfarad-de/nastia-server/README.md

 Nastia is the name of my three-year-old daughter.

-## Features
+## The Scripts

-Following is the full feature list:
+Following is the list of available scripts:

 * Media stream:
   * [`bin/photostream`](https://github.com/microfarad-de/nastia-server/blob/master/opt/nastia-server/bin/photostream):